jernejvivod/nlp-course-project/README.md

 foo@bar:~$ python3 bayesian_correlated_t_test.py --data1_path ./data/book-relevance_rf.npy --data2_path ./data/book-relevance_stacking.npy --name1 'Random forest' --name2 'Feature stacking' --category 'Book relevance' --xlabel 'Random forest - Feature stacking'
 ```

+Upon successfull completion of the test, the estimated probabilities are saved to the *results_bctt.txt* file in the *results/bctt/* folder.
+The plot of the posterior distribution used to compute
+the probabilities is saved in the *results/bctt/plots* folder.

 ## The REPL

 The REPL functionality can be accessed by running the **evaluate.py** script with the ***--action repl*** command-line option argument pair.
 Additionally, the classification model can be.